-Frightened, the regime prosecuted, detained and murdered civilian graffiti activists.
-It covered in black their words “freedom”, “leave” and “Syria belongs to all of its children”, and wrote instead its only and eternal messages: “Al-Assad, or no one else” and “Al-Assad, or we burn the country”.
+Frightened, the Syrian regime prosecuted, detained and murdered civilian graffiti activists.
+It covered in black the words: “freedom”, “leave” and “Syria belongs to all of its children”, and replaced them with its only and eternal message: “Al-Assad, no one else” and “Al-Assad, or we burn the country”.
 During the long years of war, the de facto forces followed suit.

-The Idlib Walls Timeline is the third project of The Creative Memory of the Syrian Revolution archiving project own production.
+The Idlib Walls Timeline is the third project produced by Creative Memory of the Syrian Revolution.

 This project was launched on December 6, 2018